 - Spatula A spatula is useful for stirring the veggies and chicken mixture while it cooks.

 Lettuce, salsa, plain yogurt, sour cream, guacamole, tomatoes, shredded cheese.
 Or try it with Mary’s Sweet and Tangy Onion Dressing!

-2 Saute onions and peppers in olive oil until tender, then add cooked chicken, beans, marinara sauce and seasonings.
-Stir well and bring to a simmer for 2-3 minutes, then remove from heat and stir in shredded cheese.
+Step 1: Saute onions and peppers in olive oil, then add chicken, beans, marinara sauce and seasonings.
+Simmer for a few minutes, stirring occasionally, then remove from heat and stir in the shredded cheddar cheese.